F1Tenth-UCF/Senior-Design-Software/README.md

-# Senior Design F1Tenth Gazebo Simulator
+# Senior Design F1Tenth Physical Car Code

 This branch contains the code for the physical F1Tenth race vehicle.